AwesomeCronk/Logical/README.md

-This program is meant to be a full-fledged logic gate simulator.
-This application will support reading and writing of text files for project storage, graphical editing of projects, and full graphical simulation.
+### Logical

-NOTE: Getting the simulation working takes higher priority than the GUI and will be finished first.
+This program is a logic gate simulator for Windows.
+It supports all the basic gates and the ability to create sub-circuits.
+Some ideas I hope to implement eventually are multi-core processing and network multi-machine processing.